Ron Moeser

+Biography

 Moeser was born in Germany and moved to Canada after the end of World War II, becoming a citizen by the mid-1950s.
 He moved to West Rouge area of Scarborough in 1981.
 He was a longtime marathon runner in his youth.

 Moeser was elected to what was then the Scarborough City Council in 1988 representing the West Rouge community.
 He sat on Scarborough City Council for nine years and chaired the Waterfront committee.
 Moeser and his wife Heather played an active role in the preservation of the Rouge Valley.
 By working with community associations, they helped create Community Associations in Scarborough that helped pave the way for development of Rouge National Urban Park.

 Following the amalgamation of Scarborough into the new City of Toronto in 1997, Moeser was elected a Toronto City Councillor and became chair of the Scarborough Community Council.
 He was defeated in the 2003 municipal election by Gay Cowbourne but returned to office in the 2006 vote when Cowbourne retired, and defeated Diana Hall by 61 votes.
 In his last term Moeser served as vice-chair of the Scarborough Community Council.

 He was diagnosed with lymphoma in 2016 and died on April 18, 2017, aged 74.
 He is buried in Christ the King Cemetery in Markham, Ontario.

 Toronto City Council paid tribute to Councillor Moeser in a meeting on April 26, 2017.
 In June 2017, Jim Hart, a former assistant to Councillor Moeser, was appointed as councillor for Ward 44 by City Council instead of calling a by-election.
 Hart stated that he hopes to carry on Moeser's record on the "environment and natural green spaces" and "when you look at the ward, the ward is a beautiful ward, there are great parks, great forestry and the Scarborough Waterfront Trial – Ron started that off".